InquisitorA/SPARK/README.md

 # SPARK

-Scala code can be coded directly from the spark-shell or loaded into the shell using "load:"
+#Scala code can be coded directly from the spark-shell or loaded into the shell using "load:"

 `spark-shell`

-//To execute scala scripts use scalac compiler:
+#To execute scala scripts use scalac compiler:

-scalac test.scala
+`scalac test.scala`

-//Use the following command to pack it into a jar file
+#Use the following command to pack it into a jar file

-jar cf test.jar *.class
+`jar cf test.jar *.class`

-//Finally use spark-submit to run your jar file
+#Finally use spark-submit to run your jar file

-spark-submit --class YourMainClass --master <master-url> --deploy-mode <deploy-mode> test.jar
+`spark-submit --class YourMainClass --master <master-url> --deploy-mode <deploy-mode> test.jar`

 # HIVE

-//Use the beeline command to get into the child node from the master to access the hive terminal
+#Use the beeline command to get into the child node from the master to access the hive terminal

-//Code your hive queries
+#Code your hive queries